Qari Ghulam Rasool

 Qari Ghulam Rasool (1935 - 9 March 2014) was a Pakistani Qari and an Islamic scholar.

 Biography

 He was born in 1935 in Salamatpura, Lahore, British India.
 He received education from famous seminary Darul Uloom Hizbul Ahnaf.
-He learned Qirat from Qari Abdul Malik and later on became famous across the globe due to his unique recitation style.
+He learned Qira'at from Qari Abdul Malik and later on became famous across the globe due to his unique recitation style.

 He had recited the Quran at PTV and Radio Pakistan for more than 50 years.
 He also served as the 'designated qari' for the Provincial Assembly of the Punjab for some years.

 He also taught at Jamia Nizamia and later on established his own five madaris.
 He was a close friend of Shah Ahmad Noorani and Abdul Sattar Khan Niazi of Jamiat Ulema-e-Pakistan party.